Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Observable consequences produced by contribution events are contribution outcomes or traces.

-Signals are outcomes or traces that have become accessible to an observer and evaluated as meaning-bearing under uncertainty.
+A signal is an observer-relative meaning formed when an accessible outcome or trace is interpreted as meaning-bearing under uncertainty.

 Signals may be formed from fulfilled obligations, failures, delays, reliability patterns, institutional responses, records, testimony, artefacts, speech, performance, or other observable consequences.

 Contribution outcomes or traces may exist independently of any specific observer.
 Access to and interpretation of those outcomes or traces may vary across observers.

-Once formed or externalised through interpretation, signals may persist and circulate.
+Once a signal is externalised through a record, communication, score, or other representation, that externalisation may persist and circulate as a new trace.
+A receiving observer must interpret that trace within their own system before a corresponding signal forms for them.

 ## Trust Interpretation